 Three Points of the Compass is a glasses wearer, these come with tiny screws that can loosen and there isn’t much beside a very small screwdriver tip that will tighten these.

 One little screwdriver that fits my glasses is the 0.6g mini-screwdriver that can be wound on to the corkscrew found on some larger Victorinox models.
 This 1.5mm wide fine tip will fit the small screws on my glasses should they require tightening.
-A loose pair can sit in my ditty bag.
+Victorinox also released a Phillips version of this tiny screwdriver in January 2021.
+A loose screwdriver can sit in my ditty bag.
 But they don’t fit all glasses, again, try before leaving home…

 Tin opener / Cap lifter / bottle opener: